Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Not so this time.
 Very occasionally, a *big* mission came up.

 This was the biggest yet and the most important.
 Something terrible was going to happen, and Adam would be there when it did.
 This time, they had forewarning.
-They knew when he would be deploying a few days ahead of time, and that gave them…
+They knew when he would be deploying a few days ahead of time, and that gave them...

 Well, it gave them *time.*